 The key documents are:

 Please note that a walk is only covered by the Ramblers insurance if the walk leader is a member of the Ramblers on the day the walk takes place.

-It is for the leader to decide whether dogs should be permitted to go on their walk and to state their position in the 'Additional Details' box in the 'Further Details' tab as described below.
+It is for the leader to decide whether dogs other than Registered Assistance Dogs (RA Dogs) should be permitted to go on their walk and to state their position in the 'Additional Details' box in the 'Further Details' tab as described below.

 The leader should decide which of the following options should apply to their walk.

 The words entered by the leader will appear on the website and in the printed programme.